-CHL Criteria met Description Criteria i) Indigenous tradition The dune systems are associated with Aboriginal occupation deposits that date to the periods when they were forming.
+CHL Criteria met Description Attributes: The street layout of initial 'camp area' and road alignment, Bellman Hangars, northern taxiway areas, underground fuel tanks, Officers' and Airmen Accommodation blocks and the overall evidence WWII and post-war planning.
+Parts of RAAF Base Williamtown are representative of the rare late Pleistocene dune environment in coastal NSW.
+Examples of this environment are limited, both in distribution and in intactness, as many sand deposits have previously been quarried, mined or developed.
+This is true of RAAF Base Williamtown where large portions of the landscape have undergone significant modification.
+Only Duckhole Hill and Galloping Swamp Dune retain the principal characteristics of Pleistocene dune environments.
+Attributes: Duckhole Hill and Galloping Swamp Dune Criteria g) Social Duckhole Hill is a prominent landscape feature, providing the highest viewpoint in a 5 km radius.
+Worimi burials are traditionally located on elevated landforms, with higher areas reserved for the most important figures.
+The Worimi have stated that despite known elements of this site have been reworked and redistributed by mining, the dune retains cultural significance as a tangible link to country.
+Criteria i) Indigenous tradition The dune systems are associated with Aboriginal occupation deposits that date to the periods when they were forming.
 The Pleistocene sand beds are particularly important because they include a well-developed palaeosol which dates to between 17,000 and 10,000 years before the present.
-Erosion and sand mining have uncovered Aboriginal artefacts associated with the A2 horizon which lies immediately under the buried palaeosol.
+Erosion and sand mining have uncovered Aboriginal artefacts associated with the A2 horizon which lies immediately under the buried paleaosol.
 An analysis of the distribution of these finds indicates that they are most commonly found within 250 metres of fresh water sources created by the barrier dune such as Galloping Swamp.
 The RAAF Base has been extensively developed since it was first established.
 These developments do not appear to extend into the areas close to fresh water sources and it is likely that much of the Pleistocene Aboriginal cultural landscape remains intact.
 Key Historic Themes Tracing the evolution of the Australian environment - tracing climate and topographical change Peopling Australia - living as Australia's earliest inhabitants Defending Australia - Providing for the common defence - going to war Integrity The overall integrity of the WWII historic landscape of RAAF Base Williamtown is high.
 Condition All buildings and structures, (with the possible exception of redundant underground fuel tanks and early runways) remnants are maintained and in good order.